ifcb-utopia/PIVOT/docs/app_configuration_settings.md

 ## SQL Database

 Once you have your database resource setup, you can create the SQL database structure for the application.
 Run the queries found in [create_db.sql](../PIVOT/create_db.sql) to create the necessary tables for the application.
 Once the tables are in place, you can begin data ingestion.
 A template for how to do this is found in [PIVOT/notebooks/Initial_Data_Ingestion.ipynb](../notebooks/Initial_Data_Ingestion.ipynb).
+The next step is to generate all the stored procedures needed to run the app.
+Run all of the files in [stored_procedures](../PIVOT/utils/stored_procedures).

 ## Azure ML Model